luigifcruz/CyberEther/docs/python-block.md

 Typed vectors cross as raw buffers in both directions: reads hand NumPy the underlying bytes directly, and writes of native contiguous one-dimensional arrays copy their buffer straight into the store.
 One copy each way, with no per-element Python objects.
 The arrays are read-only, so copy before modifying.

-Writing (Python to C++) follows two rules:
+Writing (Python to C++) follows these rules:

-- **Numeric entries keep their type.** A numeric write onto a numeric entry is coerced to the stored type: an `F32` entry stays `F32`, integer targets are range-checked exactly, floats only land in integer slots when they are integral, and a complex value with a non-zero imaginary part is rejected when the target is real.
+- **Environment numeric entries keep their type.** A numeric write onto an existing environment entry is coerced to the stored type: an `F32` entry stays `F32`, integer targets are range-checked exactly, floats only land in integer slots when they are integral, and a complex value with a non-zero imaginary part is rejected when the target is real.
 Rejections are rolled back with a console warning rather than truncated.
 Writes that change the kind of value, for example a number over a string or a mapping over a scalar, replace the entry instead.
+- **Tensor output attributes use the assigned type.** Like C++ `setAttribute`, assigning an output attribute replaces both its value and its type.
+Reassigning an `F64` attribute with `np.float32`, for example, stores `F32`.
-- **New entries take the value's native width.** Plain Python values default to `bool`, `I64` (`U64` above the signed range), `F64`, `CF64`, and `str`.
+- **Values without an environment schema take their native width.** Plain Python values default to `bool`, `I64` (`U64` above the signed range), `F64`, `CF64`, and `str`.
 NumPy scalars store at their exact width, so `np.float32` becomes `F32`, `np.int16` becomes `I16`, and `np.complex64` becomes `CF32`.
 Homogeneous lists and one-dimensional arrays of floats and complex values become typed vectors of the matching width.
 Integer content becomes a vector of `U64` when every element is non-negative, since no narrower integer vectors exist.
 Anything mixed becomes a generic sequence.

 Writing `None` stores a null regardless of what the entry previously held, at top level of a value, nested in a dict, or inside a sequence.